automategreen/home-controller/Readme.md

   - All functions return promises (via [Q](https://github.com/kriskowal/q)).
 The callback function is now optional.
   - The lighting function have been moved to the light class.
 Old function are deprecated and will be removed with a later release.
   - Thermostat control is now available
-  - As always, several bug wer fixed (and probably several new one introduced).
+  - As always, several bug were fixed (and probably several new one introduced).
 Please open an issue if you find a bug.
   - [Full releases notes](http://blog.automategreen.com/post/home-controller-0.4.0)

 ### Insteon Gateway